epfl-ada/ada-2024-project-datamigos/README.md

 **2. Prompt engineering**

-- Use prompt engineering based on title and plot to "homogenize" column values (e.g. converting values such as 'en', 'English' and 'English Language' to the same one) and get info such as:
+- Use prompt engineering based on title and plot to get info such as:
     - Main characters and their archetype
     - If the movie promotes values from the Easter or Western bloc
     - What part of the population is targeted?
 Age?
 Social class?